 It is a terrible place to be, feeling friendless as friends move away, pass away and sometimes just drop away.
 As the world contracts, part of us seems to die.
-The circles in our lives become smaller and our minds atrophy like an unused muscle.
+The circles in our lives become smaller and our minds atrophy like an unused muscles.

 In time the Lucky Dove companion will become a friend but will also be a care-filled companion with every action and thought based on the client’s need.
-Part of the skill involved is to make this seem natural as though it is an action that has its only purpose companionship.
+Part of the skill involved is to make this seem natural as though it is an action that has its only purpose of companionship.
 And that is true enough, companionship is the only purpose.
 At Lucky Dove, we strive to give the purpose additional value.

 There are bigger pictures in every case.
-As an example, companionship can guide towards independence.
+As an example, companionship can guide toward independence.
 As paradoxical as this may sound, it is not.
 Consider the case of a patient recovering from a mild stroke and going through the experience of making coffee again.
 Frustration, laughter, achievement.
 This can be blended into companionship care without making it seem like part of a recovery exercise.
 It’s all about caring about people and not just for them, That is a Lucky Dove mantra.